Global linear drift-wave eigenmode structures on flux surfaces in stellarators: ion temperature gradient mode: Construction of a surface-global solution from local gyrokinetic simulation results

 where $k_\parallel=(\pd l/\pd\theta)^{-1}$.
 Therefore, local codes solve $\delta\!f_{\bd{k}}$ from an ordinary differential equation in $\theta$ for each $\bd{k}$.
 The potential $\delta\Phi$ is also decomposed into the Fourier basis, and is solved from the same quasineutrality condition \eref{eq:GTC_poisson}.
 The local eigenmode frequency $\omega_\rml(\bd{k},\alpha)$ is then found by fitting $\delta\!f_{\bd{k}}$ to $\rme^{-\rmi\omega_\rml t}$.
 Since the eikonal assumption is valid to the lowest order in $\rho_*$, global simulations can be interpreted as solving the ordinary differential equations along field lines for each $\bd{k}$ at this order.
 However, due to nonaxisymmetry, $\bd{k}$ can be complex in this interpretation, although global simulations do not actually implement the decomposition in $\bd{k}$.
 In contrast, local simulations assume periodic boundary conditions perpendicular to field lines, so that $\bd{k}$ must always be real.

 The choice of the parallel boundary condition requires further considerations.
 The generalized twist-and-shift boundary condition \cite{Martin18} connects Fourier modes with different $k_x$ together, so they have the same $\omega_\rml$, which is not physical because the two ends of the flux tubes are not physically connected.
-Since we have chosen a relatively large temperature gradient $a/L_T=2$ in \sref{sec:GTC}, the ITG modes belong to the toroidal branch and is concentrated in the bad-curvature region \cite{Plunk14,Rodriguez25}.
-This can be verified from \fref{fig:GTC_linear_alphatheta}(a) and (b), where the mode amplitudes decay to almost zero at the good-curvature regions $\theta=\pm\pi$.
+When the temperature gradient is large, $R_0/L_T\gg 1$, and when $k_y /\iota^2$ is not too small, the ITG mode belongs to the toroidal branch and is concentrated in the bad-curvature region \cite{Plunk14,Rodriguez25}.
+Since we have chosen $a/L_T=2$ in \sref{sec:GTC} and $R_0/a\approx 6$ for the precise QA configuration, the criterion $R_0/L_T\gg 1$ is well satisfied.
+Also, as will be shown in \fref{fig:local_2d}, $k_y\approx 1$ for the fastest growth ITG eigenmodes, so that they belong to the toroidal branch and decay to almost zero at the good-curvature regions $\theta=\pm\pi$, as can be verified from \fref{fig:GTC_linear_alphatheta}(a) and (b).
 Then, the zero-incoming boundary condition is more appropriate, which requires zero incoming perturbed distribution at the parallel boundaries \cite{Kotschenreuther95}:

 To verify that the results are insensitive to boundary conditions where the mode amplitudes are close to zero, we also test the self-periodic boundary condition:

 Simulation results from \texttt{stella} and GX with the two boundary conditions are shown in \fref{fig:local_1d}.
 For both codes, the resolution is 48 in $\theta$, 8 in $\mu$, and 16 in $v_\parallel$, and the simulation time step is $\rmd t=0.05a/v_{\rmt\rmi}$.
 The two boundary conditions produce qualitatively the same results, and the results from \texttt{stella} with zero-incoming boundary condition will be presented in the following.
 There are also quantitative differences between \texttt{stella} and GX in the growth rates, possibly because the ranges in $\theta$ of the flux tubes are not identical, but the eigenmode structures look the same.
 One could also try to avoid the issue from parallel boundary conditions by extending the flux tubes to multiple poloidal turns.
 However, since the modes are concentrated at the bad-curvature region and the simulated stellarator configurations have very low global magnetic shear, the results will be the same as the simulations of multiple flux tubes, each spanning one poloidal turn.